shilad/wikibrain/tutorial/views.md

 ```bash
 ./wb-java.sh org.wikibrain.pageview.PageViewLoader simple 2014-6-21-0 2014-6-21-23
 ```
 You must only download the pageviews for each hour once on each machine.
-If you call one of the methods from PageViewSQLDao with a date not yet downloaded, the class will automatically download the unacquired dates.
+If you call one of the methods from PageViewSqlDao with a date not yet downloaded, the class will automatically download the unacquired dates.
 However, we recommend you use PageViewLoader to download your dates in advance.

 Once you have downloaded the needed pageview files, you can search for pageviews for specific articles with the code like the following: